As an Amazon Associate we earn from qualifying purchases.

-On average, D cups can weigh about 1.2 to four pounds.
-Each D cup breast can weigh 0.6 to two pounds.
+On average, D cups can weigh about 3.06 to 6.7 pounds.
+Each D cup breast can weigh 1.53 to 3.35 pounds.
 Imagine carrying a carton of milk or six cans of soup on the chest every day; that’s how much D cups weigh for an average person.

 The weight and size of your D cups can change over the course of your life.
 However, knowing how it generally weighs can help you better understand how the body reacts to a bra.
 Consequently, give you better choices when choosing a bra.

 How Much Do D Cups Weigh According to Band Size?

 D cups generally weigh 3.06 to 6.7 pounds.
 However, the actual weight may also depend on the bra’s band size.
 This is because ladies with longer bands may have bigger body frames and body mass index that affect breast size.

 For reference, this is how each D cup breast weighs as the band size increases.

 - 28D: about 0.86 pounds per breast